 You and I both know that we’re entitled to nothing.
 That’s why the following exercise is so important.
 When everything is going well, you want to meditate on what could go wrong.
 Let’s do a thought exercise.

-Now, snap out of it.
-It’s not necessary to get stuck in that feeling.
-The point is to temporarily feel negative emotions, so you don’t experience shock when you have to deal with grief in the future.
+Don’t get stuck in that feeling.
+The point is to temporarily feel negative emotions, so you don’t experience shock when you have to deal with that situation in the future.

 Repeat this exercise for whatever you fear.
 It will improve your mental toughness.
 The best thing is to do this type of “loss” meditation often.
 That will not only make you more resilient, it will also make you more